A B C D E F G H I J M N O P R S T V W

 Business Continuity Planning

-The process of preparing for interruptions to normal business by creating and maintaining plans to resume the most critical functions in the appropriate time determined by the client.
+The process of preparing for interruptions to normal business by creating and maintaining plans to resume the most critical functions in the appropriate amount of time determined by the client.

 Business Process

-Series of business operations or functions that lead to the achievement of a measurable business result, typically designed around company's business goals and/or mission statement.
-Business processes contain three main components: a purpose defining the specific goal the process is to achieve; a scope defining a clear starting and ending point; and an action composed of all steps needed to achieve the objective of the process.
+A business process is a series of business operations or functions that lead to the achievement of a measurable business result.
+It is typically designed around a company's business goals and/or mission statement.
+Business processes contain three main components: a purpose defining the specific goal the process is to achieve, a scope defining a clear starting and ending point, and an action composed of all steps needed to achieve the objective of the process.

 By-Products